 11:23AM.
 This snap shot was bit tilted.
 Go ahead to adjust your head angle make the telephone pole to vertical.
 Still you see how much steep the road was.

-12:57PM We made it to the peek.
+12:57PM We made it to the top.
 Later we found out R477 was much steeper than R1 but we liked it.
-Less car helped us a lot while we were struggling.
-I didn't pee on my pants.
-It's sweat to kill this hill!
+Less car helped us a lot.

 It's all easy slow slope to Kyoto.
 We had ramen as our well deserved lunch.